 We’re almost exactly on the other side of the year from Arbor Day; the next day it falls on is April 28, 2017.
 But I just thought I’d put in a plug for tree planting anyway.
 There’s just something uniquely satisfying about watching something you planted with your own hands grow and bloom!
 There’s a connection, and one can’t help but feel that the tree is grateful to you.
-As it grows you watch it, and water it, tend and protect it.
+As it grows, you watch it, water it, tend and protect it.
 You care for it.
 It’s almost like your child!

 Though I’m no John Chapman, a.k.a.
 Johnny Appleseed (wouldn’t he be the antithesis of Paul Bunyan?), I’ve planted many a tree.
 Some from seeds, and some from pots bought from a local plant nursery.
 One of my favorite activities is perusing nurseries for plants.
 I’m a gardener, you see.
 Literally.
 It’s what I do – when I’m not hiking or writing.
 I especially enjoy visiting nurseries around bare-root time in the dead of winter.

 Check them out – there’s usually a good variety of fruit trees to be had.
 I find them hard to resist when the pictures on the labels hanging from the unpromisingly spare and bare branches always show them as they’ll look years later when loaded with fruit.
 But you have to be patient.
 It can take a year or two for them to produce.
 Be sure to look for those that will blossom after the usual last frost in your area, or the cold will knock the blossom off, and no blossom means no pollination, and no pollination means no fruit.
 Be careful, too, not to plant fruit trees in areas of high wind, for the same reason.